 In some cases, it is desirable to have a service that appears only once in the cluster.
 This is accomplished by deploying the service on one machine only.
-For RMI objects, you can use the default behavior of WebLogic JNDI to replicate the binding (the RMI stub) and the single instance of your object will be accessible from all WebLogic Servers in the cluster.
+For RMI objects, you can use the default behavior of WebLogic JNDI to replicate the binding (the RMI stub) and the single instance of your object will be accessible from all WebLogic Server instances in the cluster.
 This is referred to as a pinned service.
-For non-RMI objects, make sure that you use the REPLICATE\BINDINGS property when binding the object to the namespace.
-In this case, you will need to explicitly connect to the host WebLogic Server to access the object.
-Alternatively, you can create an RMI object that is deployed on the same host WebLogic Server that can act as a proxy for your non-RMI object.
-The stub for the proxy can be replicated (using the default WebLogic JNDI behavior) allowing clients connected to any WebLogic Server in the cluster to access the non-RMI object via the RMI proxy.
+For non-RMI objects, make sure that you use the REPLICATE_BINDINGS property when binding the object to the namespace.
+In this case, you will need to explicitly connect to the host WebLogic Server instance to access the object.
+Alternatively, you can create an RMI object that is deployed on the same host WebLogic Server instance that can act as a proxy for your non-RMI object.
+The stub for the proxy can be replicated (using the default WebLogic JNDI behavior) allowing clients connected to any WebLogic Server instance in the cluster to access the non-RMI object via the RMI proxy.

 For services with high-availability requirements, you can configure automatic migration of an RMI object to another server.
-For more information about automatic migration, see Whole Server Migration in Using Clusters.
+For more information about automatic migration, see "Whole Server Migration" in Using Clusters for Oracle WebLogic Server.

-Using WebLogic JNDI from a Client in a Clustered Environment
+4.6.5 Using WebLogic JNDI from a Client in a Clustered Environment

-The JNDI binding for an object can appear in the JNDI tree for one WebLogic Server in the cluster, or it can be replicated to all the WebLogic Servers in the cluster.
-If the object of interest is bound in only one WebLogic Server, you must explicitly connect to the host WebLogic Server by setting the Context.PROVIDER\URL property to the host WebLogic Server's URL when creating the Initial Context, as described in "Using WebLogic JNDI to Connect a Java Client to a Single Server" on page 3-1.
+The JNDI binding for an object can appear in the JNDI tree for one WebLogic Server instance in the cluster, or it can be replicated to all the WebLogic Server instances in the cluster.
+If the object of interest is bound in only one WebLogic Server instance, you must explicitly connect to the host WebLogic Server instance by setting the Context.PROVIDER_URL property to the host WebLogic Server URL when creating the InitialContext, as described in Section 4.1, "Using WebLogic JNDI to Connect a Java Client to a Single Server."

 In most cases, however, the object of interest is either a clustered service or a pinned service.
-As a result, a stub for the service is displayed in the JNDI tree for each WebLogic Server in the cluster.
-In this case, the client does not need to name a specific WebLogic Server to provide its naming service.
-In fact, it is best for the client to simply request that a WebLogic Cluster provide a naming service, in which case the context factory in WebLogic Server can choose whichever WebLogic Server in the cluster seems most appropriate for the client.
+As a result, a stub for the service is displayed in the JNDI tree for each

+WebLogic Server instance in the cluster.
+In this case, the client does not need to name a specific WebLogic Server instance to provide its naming service.
+In fact, it is best for the client to simply request that a WebLogic cluster provide a naming service, in which case the context factory in WebLogic Server can choose whichever WebLogic Server instance in the cluster seems most appropriate for the client.

 Currently, a naming service provider is chosen within WebLogic using a DNS name for the cluster that can be defined by the ClusterAddress attribute.
 This attribute defines the address to be used by clients to connect to a cluster.
 This address may be either a DNS host name that maps to multiple IP addresses or a comma separated list of single address host names or IP addresses.
 If network channels are configured, it is possible to set the cluster address on a per channel basis.
-See Using Clusters.
+See "Communications In a Cluster" in Using Clusters for Oracle WebLogic Server.

-The context that is returned to a client of clustered services is, in general, implemented as a failover stub that can transparently change the naming service provider if a failure (such as a communication failure) with the selected WebLogic Server occurs.
+The context that is returned to a client of clustered services is, in general, implemented as a failover stub that can transparently change the naming service provider if a failure (such as a communication failure) with the selected WebLogic Server instance occurs.

-Listing 3-7 shows how a client uses the cluster's naming service.
+Example 7 shows how a client uses the cluster's naming service.

-Listing 3-7 Using the Naming Service in a WebLogic Cluster
+Example 7 Using the Naming Service in a WebLogic Cluster